adithya1012/Ozwel-AI-Embed/Embd_Chatbot_adithya/chatbot/README.md

 ## Security Notes

-- OpenAI API keys are stored locally in browser localStorage
+- Ozwell AI API keys are stored locally in browser localStorage
-- Keys are never sent to external servers (except OpenAI)
+- Keys are never sent to external servers (except Ozwell AI)
 - Use HTTPS in production for secure communication
 - Validate all medical data inputs in production systems